jkor2/facial_recog/README.md

 Welcome to Facial Shape Detection!
 This project utilizes facial landmarks to calculate facial shapes and helps you determine the best-suited haircut for your face.

+## Features

+- Detection of facial landmarks using the LBF model.
+- Identification of facial shapes based on ratios of distinct facial features.
+- Support for both still shot detection and live camera detection.

 ## LBF Model and Haar Cascade Classifier

 - **LBF Model:** The project employs the LBF model for facial landmark detection.
 LBF (Local Binary Feature) is a powerful and robust algorithm for facial landmark localization.